Labops-Meditechnology/Clinical-tool-call-Gemini-3.1-pro-vs-Orinn-1.6/README.md

 ## View Results

-Open `combined_benchmark_report.html` in any browser to see the interactive comparison with tabs for each model.
+Open `Clinical-tool-call-Gemini-3.1-pro-vs-Orinn-1.6-result.html` in any browser to see the interactive comparison with tabs for each model.

----

-## License

-MIT

 ---